helenma0223234/shared-sticky-notes-react/README.md

 - resizable notepad according to its content/image size
 - create new with fields (color)
 - notepad z-index changes with order
+- UI on the left with expandable text popup animation & functionalies (add/search icons)